 "Who then is the faithful and wise slave, whom his master has put in charge of his household, to give the other slaves their allowance of food at the proper time?
 Blessed is that slave whom his master will find at work when he arrives.
 Truly I tell you, he will put that one in charge of all his possession.
 But if that wicked slave says to himself, 'My master is delayed,' and he begins to beat his fellow slaves, and eats and drinks with drunkards, the master of that slave will come on a day when he does not expect him and at an hour that he does not know.
 He will cut him in pieces and put him with the hypocrites, where there will be weeping and gnashing of teeth."

-The local churches founded by St. Paul were urged to eagerly wait for the glorious return of Christ as saviour and judge of the world.
-The apostle prays that their hearts be strengthened for that day, and in his greeting he prays that they be "blameless on the day, our Lord Jesus."
-Today's gospel also states this belief in the words of Jesus, "Stay awake, therefore.
+People in the local churches founded by the apostle Paul were encouraged to eagerly await the glorious return of Christ as saviour and judge of the world.
+The apostle prays that their hearts be strengthened for that day, and that they be "blameless on the day, our Lord Jesus."
+Today's gospel also captures this sense of urgent expectation in the words of Jesus, "Stay awake, therefore.
 You cannot know the day your Lord is coming."

 We need to be prepared for that day, days, but not to the extent of some early enthusiasts who quit their jobs so as to give themselves full time to prayers and spiritual songs.
 Paul dealt briskly with this tendency by saing that "Anyone who will not work should not eat."
 The Corinthians are praised as "richly endowed with every gift of speech and knowledge."
 This encouragement is sincerely meant, yet there is an indirect warning for them too, and it is clear that this community never won the apostle's affection as did the Thessalonians or the Philippians.
 If Paul praises the Corinthians' cleverness, he sees them lacking in unity and charity, the two most essential virtues.